 If your insurance is held inside super, trustees generally cannot provide cover to you if your super account is inactive.
-Meaning, your super has not received a contribution or rollover for over 16 months.
+An account is deemed inactive if it has not received a contribution or rollover for over 16 months.

 If your account is inactive, you will receive a communication from your super provider explaining that your insurance could be cancelled by a specified date.
 To keep your insurance cover: